Skip to main content

 If not, there are other options

-COVID clinical care information, flowcharts and matrix
+Clinical care information, flowcharts and matrix

-CALHN staff are to follow the CALHN management of COVID-19 (SARS-CoV-2) policy PRC05409 –COVID-19 (SARS-CoV-2) - Management Guide which is available from eCentral.
+CALHN staff are to follow the CALHN management of COVID-19 (SARS-CoV-2) policy PRC05409 –COVID-19 (SARS-CoV-2) - Management Guide, available from eCentral.

 Discharge planning